 This shouldn’t take more than 30 minutes.
 A basic set of tools is (included) with the bike, and the manual provides precise assembly instructions.

 Since the bike has a belt-drive, its transmission doesn’t need lubrication.
 The brake pad may require a bit of silicone lubrication if it emits a loud squeaking noise when in contact with the flywheel.
-Other than these, you should keep the bike clean, and periodically check for loose or broken parts.
+Other than these, it would help if you kept the bike clean and periodically check for loose or broken parts.

 - Commercial-grade, heavy-duty frame construction;

 - Can support users up to 300 lbs;